 - Distinguish how to safely support subconscious healing and integration and determine when shadow integration is contraindicated

-- Utilize for yourself and in clinical settings, meditation practices which support the dissolution of fear in the subconscious
+- Utilize for yourself and in clinical settings, meditation practices that support the dissolution of fear in the subconscious

 TO REGISTER: or contact Jerry Rosser at email@example.com

-COURSE FEE: $210 for regular class or $280 for those taking the class for CE hours
+COURSE FEE: $210 for a regular class or $280 for those taking the class for CE hours

 SCHOLARSHIPS: a limited number of scholarships are available thanks to a previous course participant.